OpenBazaar/official_site/_posts/blog/2018-12-13/2018-12-13-how-openbazaar-bitcoin-could-kill-the-american-pickers-economy.markdown

 Together, these platforms could change the way we keep track of our personal possessions.
 Our own knowledge of our possessions - and their value - doesn't need to be manually re-evaluated informally and periodically, but instead continually tracked and updated.
 Nor does this information need to be manually transmitted to the local or global community; it can be automatically (and anonymously) displayed to the world, continuously, at no cost.

-This can be achieved by representing possessions as **Ricardian contracts** (I'll just refer them them as contracts), and publishing them to the OpenBazaar network.
+This can be achieved by representing possessions as **Ricardian contracts** (I'll just refer to them as contracts), and publishing them to the OpenBazaar network.
 Ricardian contracts are a data structure that allows goods and services to be represented electronically; these contracts allow users to put in any information about a possession as well as the price they value the good at.
 When a user creates a contract, the OpenBazaar client publishes the information to the network, and other users can view that contract.

 If they choose, the user could put in a price for which they'd be willing to sell the item.
 If anyone in the world values that possession more than the current owner, they could instantly make an offer.